 The Group entrusts its portfolio management to Thien Viet Asset Management Joint Stock Group.
-As at 30 June 2023, the Management of the Group assess that all these investments are not overdue and not impaired.
+As at 30 June 2024, the Management of the Group assess that all these investments are not overdue and not impaired.

 Maximum exposure for credit risk

-The tables below show the credit quality and maximum exposure to credit risk of financial assets.
-The amounts presented are gross of allowances for credit losses: